zodern/meteor-up/README.md

 where `<command>` is one of the `mup` commands such as `setup`, `deploy`, etc.

+The environment variable `DEBUB=*` gives more information on what the `mup` cli is doing.

+The `--verbose` flag shows output from commands and scripts run on the server.

 #### Common Problems

 > Verifying Deployment: FAILED